-The Council has opted to tender Capital Works and Operations and Maintenance externally to obtain more cost-effective service delivery.
+The Council has opted to tender capital works and operations and maintenance externally to obtain more cost-effective service delivery.

-The Council has adopted effective procurement strategies, such that AM activities are being delivered in the most cost-effective way (value for money rather than lowest cost).
+The Council has adopted effective procurement strategies, such that asset management activities are being delivered in the most cost-effective way (value for money rather than lowest cost).